-New Year brings a fresh start, excitement, and hefty goals.
-Here are 10 Brilliant ways to kick off your marketing in January.
+A new year brings a fresh start, excitement, and hefty goals.
+Here are 8 brilliant ways to kick off your marketing in January.
 Let’s dive in!
 Shall we?

-Start promoting months in advance, like any other holiday, New Year marks the beginning of a new era.
-Some vow to workout 3x times a week and some look forward to trying a new diet.
+Start promoting months in advance.
+Like any other holiday, New Year’s Day marks the beginning of a new era.
+Some vow to workout three times a week and some look forward to trying a new diet.

-Goal setting is in a full swing for ‘almost’ everyone.
+Goal setting is in full swing for almost everyone.
 The word “NEW” is used quite often because it symbolizes a positive change.

 The first month is crucial to your business because people are still high on setting goals.
 After January, staying on track seems to go downhill.

-According to the U.S News, approximately 80% of resolutions fail by the second week of February (if not earlier) and that’s mostly because people set goals that are so drastically different from the lives they lived up until the very moment they made the choice to change.
+According to U.S News, approximately 80% of resolutions fail by the second week of February (if not earlier), and that’s because people set goals that are so drastically different from the lives they lead.

 2. Target Popular Resolutions

 Exercise more often – Exercising is one of the most popular resolutions that one can make.
 The purchase of gym memberships spikes during the first couple of days in January.
-According to Google Trends keyword: “gym membership” – has been on a steady upward trend since 2004 and as you can see there are monumental spikes between December and January every year.
+According to Google Trends, the keywords “gym membership” have been on a steady upward trend since 2004.
+And as you can see below, there are monumental spikes between December and January every year.

-Design tip: It’s not uncommon to fall off the new year resolution wagon.
+Design tip: It’s not uncommon to fall off the New Year’s resolution wagon.
 Create designs that are likely to get people back on track.